 Alert Description Potential Causes Possible Remedies Percent ZooKeeper ServersAvailable This service-level alert is triggered if the configured percentage of ZooKeeper processes cannot be determined to be up and listening on the network for the configured critical threshold, given in seconds.
 It aggregates the results of Zookeeper process checks.
 The majority of your ZooKeeper servers are down and not responding.
-Check the dependent services to sure they are operating correctly Check the ZooKeeper logs (/var/hadoop/zookeeper.log) for furtl information.
+Check the dependent services to sure they are operating correctly Check the ZooKeeper logs (/var/ hadoop/zookeeper.log) for furth information.
 If the failure was associated with particular workload, try to under the workload better.
-Restart the ZooKeeper servers fr
+Restart the ZooKeeper servers fro Ambari UI.

 Alert Description Potential Causes Possible Remedies ZooKeeper Server process This host-level alert is triggered if the ZooKeeper server process cannot be determined to be up and listening on the network for the configured critical threshold, given in seconds.
-The ZooKeeper server process is down on the host.
-The ZooKeeper server process is up and running but not listening on the correct network port (default 2181).
-Check for any errors in the ZooKe logs (/var/log/hbase/) and restar ZooKeeper process using Ambari Run the netstat-tuplpn command check if the ZooKeeper server pro bound to the correct network po
+The ZooKeeper server process is up and running but not listening on the correct Check for any errors in the ZooK logs (/var/log/hbase/) and resta ZooKeeper process using Ambar Run the netstat-tuplpn comman check if the ZooKeeper server pr bound to the correct network po